 Soon Yu is an international speaker and bestselling author of Iconic Advantage: Don’t Chase the New, Innovate the Old.

-He regularly consults business leaders on developing meaningful Iconic Signature Elements, Signature Moments and Signature Communication.
+He regularly consults business leaders on developing meaningful Iconic Signature Elements, Signature Moments, and Signature Communication.

 Yu most recently served as Global VP of Innovation at VF Corporation, parent organization to over 30 global apparel companies, including The North Face, Vans, Timberland, Nautica, and Wrangler.
-While at VF, Yu created a two-billion-dollar innovation pipeline, established three global innovation centers and initiated industry-leading design best practices.
+While at VF, Yu created a two-billion-dollar innovation pipeline, established three global innovation centers, and initiated industry-leading design best practices.

-Prior to this, he worked at The Clorox Company and Chiquita Brands, where he won company-wide awards for best advertising, best promotion and best new product, and gained industry recognition from the Webby Award, Favorite Website Award and Dope Award.
+Prior to this, he worked at The Clorox Company and Chiquita Brands, where he won company-wide awards for best advertising, best promotion, and best new product, and gained industry recognition from the Webby Award, Favorite Website Award, and Dope Award.
 He was also founder and CEO for numerous venture-backed startups, including Gazoontite, Promeo Technologies, and TWRL, and was recognized as a Northern California finalist for the prestigious Ernst & Young Entrepreneur of the Year award.

 Yu is an adjunct professor at Parsons School of Design and often guest lectures at Stanford University, where he received his MBA and is active with the GSB Asian Alumni Association.

-Contact Info for Soon Yu
+Contact Info and Social Media for Soon Yu

-Travels from: Austin, TX
+- Travels from: Austin, TX

-Phone: (336) 740-4223
+- Phone: (336) 740-4223